Dark-knight-09/Terraform-study/Learn_Terraform.md

 8. terraform: it is used to define the terraform version and its provider configuration.
 9. provider: it is used to define the provider and its configuration like access key or tokens.
 10. Dynamic: it is used inside the resource block to create multiple resources with different configuration.
+11. provisioner: it is used to run the script on the resource after the resource is created. //don't use it, use cloud-init or user-data instead.

 # priority of variable definition: